Dans-labs/dariah/docs/Lib.md

 See [Templates](Templates) for how the template system is structured.
 This library contains the functions to *apply* templates.

+### applyInsertTemplate
+Applies a template for the *insert record* button for a list.
+This template cannot have field values, because it is for a whole list of records.
+However, it is invoked by lists that are detail lists, and hence there is a master record.
+This template has access to the fields of that master record.
+It is invoked in [EditInsert](Components#editinsert) components.

 ### applyTemplate
-Applies a template by preparing field information in such a way that it can be easily called for from within a template.
+Applies a read only template.
 You can merge a template with [FieldRead](Components#fieldread) components.
-This is for read-only templates.

 ### applyEditTemplate
-Applies an edit template by preparing field information in such a way that it can be easily called for from within a template.
+Applies an edit template.
 There is a bit of extra data here compared to read-only templates, namely whether fields are editable or not.
 You can merge a template with [FieldRead](Components#fieldread) components,